2000 Dharmapuri bus burning: Burning

 Seventy students from Tamil Nadu Agricultural University, returning from a study tour, were separated by gender on two buses.
 During their trip, they learned about Jayalalithaa's conviction in the Pleasant Stay hotel case.
 Latha (a lecturer accompanying the students) called TNAU's vice-chancellor, who recommended that they go to a safe place and return to Coimbatore when it was safer.
-They tried to drive to the district collector's office, but were unable to reach it due to traffic obstruction by renegade AIADMK members led by Dharmapuri union secretary D. K. Rajendran.
+They tried to drive to the district collector's office, but were unable to reach it due to traffic obstruction.
 The party workers threw petrol bombs into the bus containing 44 female students and two lecturers.
 The front of the bus caught fire, and the flames spread backward.
 Since the bus's back door was locked and the keys were unavailable, lecturers Latha, Akila, and several students left the other bus and broke through the back door to pull out the students.
 Three female students (Hemalatha from Chennai, V. Gayathri from Virudhachalam and Kokilavani from Namakkal) were burned to death, and 16 others were injured.
 The bus burning was broadcast the following day on Sun TV.